tanjinhung/Nonogram/event_flow.md

 4. When player middle click a square, place a placeholder X on the grid.
    1. If there is a square on the grid, remove the square and place a placeholder.
 5. When clear button is press, remove all squares on the grid.
-6. When reset button is press, go to *usecase 3*.
+6. When reset button is press, go to *Usecase 3*.
-7. When finish button is press, go to *usecase 4*.
+7. When finish button is press, go to *Usecase 4*.